 Are dental lasers safe?

-Can root canal be done with laser?
+Can you do a root canal with a laser?

 Request a Dental Exam Today